 She improves my process.

-Having a dog has forced me to question my process.
+Having a dog has forced me to reevalute my process.
 Do I really need to go on an hour round trip for a meeting?
 Which also means arranging for someone to look after Willow too?
-Or could it simply be a phone call, or perhaps a Skype meeting if face-to-face communication is needed?
+Or could a video call work just as well?

 My week used to be fairly fluid with regards to when I would complete certain tasks.
-Compare that to now where I have a bit more structure on when I do specific jobs e.g. arranging prospective client calls for Wednesday mornings, working on proposals for prospective clients on Wednesday afternoons, having any in-person meetings after my morning walk… leaving the afternoons for creativity, ideas and inspiration.
+Compare that to now where I have a bit more structure on when I do specific jobs e.g. arranging prospective client calls for Tuesday and Thursday mornings, working on things for my own business on Wednesdays, having calls and meetings after my morning walk… leaving the afternoons for creativity, ideas and inspiration.
 This more structured way of working, helps me to think more clearly and reduces cognitive load by grouping similar tasks together.

 Having someone to think about other than yourself, and having someone who relies on you… that’s quite daunting!
 But when I think “I don’t really fancy going for a walk today”… I have to, because my four-legged friend is relying on me.
 I have to be responsible with my choices and decisions e.g. “If I do this, how will that affect Willow?”.
 She makes me question and prioritise the things that are most important to me.